cgrace0044/rock-paper-scissors/README.md

   - Be challenged by trying to beat the computer.
   - See how many games/rounds I have played.
   - Compare my score to others on the leaderboard.
-  - Try and beat my score on the leaderboard
+  - Try to beat my score on the leaderboard

 ## Logic Flow
 At the outset of the project in order to visualise what the game would look like I created a flowchart using Lucidchart.